agilesolutions/agilesolutions.github.io/presentations/star.md

 ### Story no 2.
 - **Situation** - Bank X was looking for a solution to automating the deployment of core banking solutions running on Linux OS.
 That overall process needed to get reduced from days to hours.
 (This was before containerization technologies era.)
 - **Task** - In my role as Solution Architect I researched different alternatives and finally proposed to Management and Red Hat Architects to use their Satellite provisioning tool and RPM software packaging solution to deploying banking solutions.
 Initially this facility was designed to allow RH engineers to deploy, configure and maintain their core Linux platforms.
+After presentations to the management my proposal was approved.
+I was assigned the task to design and implement the solution as proposed in my presentation.
 - **Action** - I Developed an 3-tier (UI, logic and DB) Application enabling operations to configure banking applications.
 That same application used RH Satellite provisioning and RPM packaging tools to distribute complex Banking Enterprise applications with one simple key-click, instead of hours manual configuration and testing.
 - **Result** - The bank decided to introduce Temenos T24 as its core banking platform on its branch in Singapore.
 Without the solution described above an average release cycle would have taken up a whole weekend.
 With the introduction of the automation solution that was reduced to hours.